-In line with regular evaluation of the faculty, the College of Engineering and Computer Science Associate Dean (or Dean, as appropriate) will meet annually with the pretenure faculty member for a discussion and evaluation of their performance, career goals, and objectives.
+In line with regular evaluation of the faculty, the College of Engineering and Computer Science Associate Dean (or Dean, as appropriate) will meet annually with the pre-tenure faculty member for a discussion and evaluation of their performance, career goals, and objectives.
 The Associate Dean (or Dean, as appropriate) may utilize documentation from the faculty member's Director (or Chair, as appropriate) when evaluating the pre-tenured faculty member's annual performance.
 Each pre-tenured faculty member will receive an annual written evaluation of their performance from their Associate Dean (or Dean, as appropriate) with recommendations regarding retention.

-VII.
+VI.
 THIRD-YEAR PRE-TENURE REVIEW

 A comprehensive pre-tenure review will be completed in the third year of employment at Arkansas State University for all pre-tenured faculty regardless of rank.
-This review will require that all pre-tenure faculty members submit documentation of performance in the areas of teaching, scholarly activities, and service using the tenure application format.
-The EPRT Committee will submit their recommendations to the Dean.
-The Dean will formally review the EPRT recommendation (and submitted pre-tenure packet) and provide appropriate feedback to the third-year, pre-tenure faculty member regarding their progress toward tenure.
+This review will require that all pre-tenure faculty members submit documentation of performance in the areas of teaching, scholarly activities, and service using the tenure application format to the EPRTC chair.
+The EPRT Committee will review the application materials and submit their recommendations to the Department Chair.
+The Chair will formally review the EPRT recommendation and send the application package along with his/her recommendation (and submitted pre-tenure packet) and provide appropriate feedback to the third-year, pre-tenure faculty members regarding their progress toward tenure.